nobledesktop/full-stack-react/4b-react-full-stack-database/readme.md

   //  A - Let users actually type into the input field && KEEP TRACK OF IT (will need it when I send the values to my DB)
   //  B - Use the same function to handle both
   // 3.
 When the user is ready to submit the form, they click a button, and can read the NEW VALUES
-  //  A - Need a function to handle form submission - should send state variable `character` to the backend route
+  //  A - Need a function to handle form submission - should send state variable `debut` to the backend route
   //  B - surround the input fields in a form, give it a button that runs the `handleOnSubmit`
   //  C - Some sort of behavior to confirm to the user that changes have been made
   //  D - Clean up a bug that keeps the old values, despite clicking "Discard changes"